ChefTom/eq-effects/04_form_floor/00_form_floor.md

 # Form Floor

-# Mathematical Object

-## Definition
+## Overview

-A **Mathematical Object** is the canonical representation of user intent within EQ Effects.

-It unifies:
-- conceptual intent
-- formal equations
-- variables and constraints
+The Form Floor defines how EQ Effects transforms contextual understanding into a structured mathematical representation.

+It is the stage where:

-- domain context
+- validated context becomes formal structure
-- precision requirements
+- mathematical relationships are explicitly defined
+- the problem becomes ready for execution

 ---

-## Structure (Conceptual)
+## Purpose

-A Mathematical Object contains:
+To construct a **Mathematical Object** that:

+- fully represents user intent
-- **Equation Graph**: relationships between expressions and variables
+- encodes all necessary relationships and constraints
-- **Variable Registry**: definitions, units, domains
-- **Constraints**: boundary conditions, limits, invariants
-- **Assumptions**: declared or inferred modeling choices
-- **Precision Directives**: required numerical fidelity
-- **Execution Hints**: optional guidance for method selection
+- is suitable for governed execution

 ---

-## Properties

-- **Deterministic**: same object yields consistent execution
-- **Auditable**: all assumptions and transformations are recorded
-- **Portable**: independent of programming language or environment
-- **Composable**: can be extended or combined with other objects
+## Role in the System

+The Form Floor sits between:

+- **Context Floor (meaning and validation)**
+- **Execution Floor (computation and solving)**

+It converts semantic understanding into formal mathematical structure.

 ---

+## Core Components

+1. **Mathematical Object**
+2. **Equation Graph**
+3. **Variable Registry**
+4. **Boundary Conditions**
+5. **Precision Requirements**

+These components collectively define the structure of the problem.

+---

+## Characteristics

+- deterministic
+- explicit
+- structured
+- domain-aware

+---

+## Design Principle

+All mathematical problems must be represented in a form that is:

+- complete
+- consistent
+- interpretable by the system
+- independent of programming language

+---

-## Purpose
+## Outcome

-The Mathematical Object is the **handoff point** between:

-- human reasoning (intent and form)
+The Form Floor produces a **fully structured mathematical representation** that:

+- preserves intent
-- machine execution (compute and methods)
+- supports execution

-It ensures that computation is driven by **structured meaning**, not by ad hoc code.
+- enables transparent results